dvbridges/pyGames/faceCrusher/README.md

 #FaceEater

-The new concept, the face will eat and grow, levelling up.
+The new concept, a game about healthy eating.
+The face will eat and gain unhealthy weight when consuming junk.
+Muscles will appear with more movement and healthier eating.